-57 The contrast holds even if note is construed as a concrete noun here (denoting the physical object).
-This observation argues against Runner's (2007) and Reuland's (2011) interpretation of Davies & Dubinsky's (2003) hypothesis briefly mentioned in section 1.1.2.1: according to their interpretation, concrete picture nouns systematically lack a syntactic subject, while abstract picture nouns (denoting the informational content) always project one.
-The irrelevance of this distinction to our purposes is further confirmed by the fact that the lack of contrast obtained in (144) under a concrete interpretation of picture extends to (xii) in which it is construed as an abstract noun.
+62 The contrast holds even though note is construed as a concrete noun here (denoting the physical object).
+This observation argues against Runner's (2007) and Reuland's (2011) interpretation of Davies & Dubinsky's (2003) hypothesis briefly mentioned in section 1.1.2.1 and 2.2.2: according to their interpretation, concrete picture nouns systematically lack a syntactic subject, while result picture nouns (denoting the informational content) always project one.
+The irrelevance of this distinction to our purposes is further confirmed by the fact that the lack of contrast obtained in (132) under a concrete interpretation of picture extends to (xi) in which it is construed as a result noun.

-(xii) a.
+(xi) a.
 Context: Lea sent to the press several pictures she took.